View more guides at Linux Wiki Guides

 All results above are strictly OOTB.

 Battery life in Ubuntu 13.10 is roughly 4 hours 15 minutes under normal usage (internet, video, some file conversions, various screen brightness levels).

 To make brightness keys work, simply create a configuration file (steps below), then log out and back in, or restart the machine.

 In the terminal, run the following command to open a text file in gedit:

 Section "Device" Identifier "card0" Driver "intel" Option "Backlight" "intel_backlight" BusID "PCI:0:2:0" EndSection

 Save the file, then log out and and back in (or restart the machine).
 Function keys should now work properly.

 To correct the display colors, download the color profile (“ICC File”) from notebookcheck.com's review and enable it in system settings.

-Overall this machine works well with Ubuntu and Debian OOTB, without need for non-free firmware or drivers.
-The biggest issue is the noticeable and consistent cursor jumping when fingers are lifted from the touchpad.
+Overall this machine works well with Ubuntu, Debian and Fedora OOTB, without need for non-free firmware or drivers.
+The biggest issue is the noticeable and consistent cursor jumping when fingers are lifted from the touchpad (works well in fedora).